-Berlin has a particularly pointed emphasis on higher education and boasts numerous universities, colleges and polytechnics, and over 200 research institutes.
+As in the rest of Germany, education is highly valued in Berlin.
+Teachers are paid decent salaries, while university staff are held is particularly high esteem.
+Berlin has a pointed emphasis on higher education and boasts numerous universities, colleges and polytechnics, and more than 200 research institutes.

 Unlike many countries, Germany's education system gives a good deal of independent power to individual states (lander); the federal government mainly retains responsibility for university and post-secondary education.
-Thus, those moving to Berlin from another part of Germany may need to once again acquaint themselves with the ins and outs of the system.
+So not only expats, but also Germans relocating to Berlin from other parts of the country will need to acquaint themselves with the ins and outs of the system.

 Public schools in Berlin